confluentinc/ksql/docker/README.md

 ## Local Images and Private Registry

-The included `Makefile` includes shortcuts for building images, launching the cluster, and launching a KSQL client.
+The included `Makefile` includes shortcuts for building images, launching the cluster, and launching KSQL CLI.
 By default, local images and the public Docker repository are used.

 To work with a private Docker registry, set the `DOCKER_REGISTRY` environment variable when building images and launching the cluster.
 You must log in to the private registry using `docker login`.